In This Section

 Continuing Education Requirements:

-Renewal occurs every 5 years and requires 125 hours of continuing professional development.
+Renewal occurs every 3 years for Tier III and 5 years for Tier IV and requires 25 hours of continuing professional development per year.
 School Psychologists who hold NCSP certification are granted a clock-hour exemption, as approved by a Board of Teaching Resolution.
 More information can be found in the "License Renewal Instructions and Registration Guide."

 Scope of Practice: